chrismichaelps/solis/README.md

 **Author:** Chris M. Perez
 **Status:** Academic Research Prototype

+> > Disclaimer — Transparency About AI Usage
+> > The initial drafts of Solis—including documentation, prototypes, and parts of the compiler—were created with the help of AI tools following my prompts and design instructions.
+I do not claim to have written every line manually; instead, I guided the process, refined the output, and made the architectural and conceptual decisions.
+This repository represents an AI-assisted research prototype, not a fully hand-coded language implementation.

 Solis is a functional programming language inspired by Haskell, combining Hindley-Milner type inference with bidirectional type checking concepts from Lean.
 The language features pattern matching, call-by-need evaluation, and monadic do-notation.
 The implementation includes an interactive REPL and dual backends: an interpreter and an LLVM-based code generator.

 ## Why Solis?